Max5570/base-rpg/README.md

 The repository stores the basic mechanics of the game in the rpg genre.

-You can download zipfile of project here.
+You can download compleated project build here.